-- complete the online application form on the GrantConnect or Community Grants Hub websites - provide all the information requested - address all eligibility criteria and assessment criteria - include all necessary attachments - submit your application/s to the Community Grants Hub by 11.00PM AEDT on 21 February 2020.
+- Complete the online application form on the GrantConnect or Community Grants Hub websites. - Provide all the information requested. - Address all eligibility criteria and assessment criteria. - Include all necessary attachments. - Submit your application to the Community Grants Hub by 11:00 PM AEDT on 21 January 2021.